apiai.me Docs

 Overview

 apiai.me gives you a library of pre-built Tools — ready-to-use API endpoints for image generation, editing, background removal, video creation, and more.
-Each tool is a single REST call with its own parameters, defaults, and pricing.
+The workflow is always the same: configure and test in the Dashboard, then copy the generated curl command into your code.
+No manual request-building required.

 All API responses are JSON unless the endpoint returns binary data (images, video).
 Errors follow a consistent format: